 Figlia Mia was an exceptional, visually stunning, mesmerizing offering about familial love.
 Well-known Italian actress Valeria Golino plays Tina, a devoted mother of adopted young Vittoria (Sara Casu), who is the daughter of a Angelica (Alba Rohrwacher) who gave her up in infancy.
-Fast forward to Vittoria being 10-11-year-old and her path crosses with Angelica’s and she becomes fascinated with this care-free, larger-than-life character who is also a highly temperamental, unhinged, hopeless drunk.
-Tina fears that she may loose Vittoria to her newfound relationship with her real mother and this sets up all sorts of confrontations.
-The film’s merits lie on so many levels; from its simplicity, its depth and richness of characters and the actor that play them, especially the raw emotional delivery of Rohrwacher; all the way to the breathtaking nature surrounding this Sardinian fishing village.
-Director Laura Bispuri uses continuous close-up face shots which flactuate in and out of focus with the permanent background of the sun drenched, washed-out blue sky.
+Fast forward to 10 year old Vittoria where her path crosses with Angelica, becoming fascinated with this care-free, larger-than-life character who is also a highly temperamental, unhinged and a hopeless drunk.
+Tina fears that she may loose Vittoria to her newfound relationship with her biological mother and this sets up all sorts of confrontations.
+The film's merits lie on so many levels; from its stylistic simplicity, the breathtaking nature of this Sardinian village but mostly the depth and richness of characters and the actors that play them; especially the raw emotional delivery of Rohrwacher.
+Director Laura Bispuri uses continuous close-up which flactuate in and out of focus with the permanent presence of the sun drenched, washed-out blue sky, in the background.
 Its an absolute gem of a film!

 THE REAL ESTATE

-The Real Estate is a unique but also a contrary affair.
-Viewers may find it visually assaulting at first but the genius of directors Måns Månsson, and Axel Petersén, manages to eventually kick in.
-The film has a gritty and ugly feel with a heavy use of deliberate grainy lensing making coupled with a mixture disturbingly funny character portrayals, its quite a punk rock style of filmmaking.
-It goes off tangent at points with the injection of many scenes which carry on for a lengthy period.
-Lenore Ekstrand is astounding as the sixty eight-year-old Nojet who lives a decadent life on monthly allowances and never having to work.
-She inherit an apartment block in downtown Stockholm after her father’s death and what at first appears to be a cash cow is in fact a curse, as her nephew is subletting the flats out illegally without contracts.
-It’s such a bold movie and Ekstrand bares everything, literally physically and emotionally especially in quite an authentic sex scene.
-The Real Estate makes a refreshing watch but perhaps not everyone’s cup of tea.
+The Real Estate is a unique and contrary affair.
+Its visually assaulting at first but the genius of directors Måns Månsson, and Axel Petersén, eventually kicks in.
+The film's gritty, dark and dingy feel is filtered through a grainy lens and further coupled with the presence of disturbingly humurous and ugly characters, contribute to a punk rock aesthetic.
+Lenore Ekstrand is astounding as the sixty eight-year-old Nojet who gets a rude awakening from her decadent life on monthly allowances and never having to work when she inherits an apartment block in downtown Stockholm after her father's death.
+What at first appears to be a cash cow is, in fact, a curse, as her nephew is subletting the flats out illegally without contracts.
+It's such a bold movie and Ekstrand bares everything, literally in quite an authentic and revealing sex scene.
+The Real Estate makes a refreshing watch but perhaps not everyone's cup of tea.

 3 DAYS IN QUIBERON